 If you’re experiencing general dry mouth, you can use an oral hydration rinse like Biotene, which ironically has both PG and VG as ingredients, or you can simply drink more water.
 Those two remedies are usually the simplest way to get moisture back in your mouth.
 If you have a persistently parched mouth, consult with your oral health provider.
 Chronic dry mouth can be a symptom of dehydration and can cause serious oral health complications if left untreated.

-A sore or scratchy throat may be connected to PG, flavorings, or even the coil used in the atomizer.
+A sore or scratchy throat may be caused by a number of things: nicotine, propylene glycol, flavorings, or even the coil used in the atomizer.
 Some coils used in vaping are nickel-based, and it’s not uncommon for users to discover they have an allergy to nickel.
 Also, several reports online can be found associating a sore throat with high nicotine, especially when used with high levels of propylene glycol (50% or more).

-If you think these issues are related to the e-liquid, try a higher percentage of VG, a new flavor, or lower the nicotine concentration.
+If you think these issues are related to the e-liquid, try a higher percentage of VG, a new flavor—like a mentholated juice—or lower the nicotine concentration.
 If you’re certain it’s not the liquid or the nicotine, it may be the vaping wire type used in your vape coil.
-Check the specs of the device and see if it has a nickel coil, or a coil with nickel content such as nichrome (often listed as Ni80).
-If the specific coil metal isn’t available, replace it with a one that clearly states it uses Kanthal or stainless steel – stainless steel might also contain nickel but usually only up to 10%.
+Check the specs of the device and see if it has a nickel coil or a coil with nickel content such as nichrome (often listed as Ni80).
+If the specific coil metal isn’t available, replace it with a one that clearly states it uses Kanthal or stainless steel—stainless steel might also contain nickel but usually only up to 10%.
 If that doesn’t seem to clear up the sore throat, make an appointment with your physician.

 Problems with coughing while vaping frequently appear in complaints from beginner vapers, even when they’re ex-smokers or even current smokers.
 Generally speaking, coughing is a result of the wrong approach to vaping and inhaling.
 Like the result of high nicotine being used with a direct-lung inhale or trying to take a cigarette-type draw on a device with too much airflow.